 In the global village, it makes sense for people to visit each other on mutual invitation, but it should also be possible for people to lock their doors at night without being called xenophobic racists who yearn for genocide and racial supremacy.

 Most folks are nationalists, whether they would admit it today or not, and any rule of law must necessarily be based on a form of national unity.
 Rather than being ashamed of this, people should be talking more about the good side of it.
-The way to do that is to start talking about the global village – with lots of diverse groups living harmoniously and respectfully together.We value your comments!
-Please weigh in on our comment section below.
+The way to do that is to start talking about the global village – with lots of diverse groups living harmoniously and respectfully together.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com